enterspeedhq/enterspeed-docs/docs/reference/fields.md

 }
 </BrowserOnly>

-You are not limited to using the built-in `url` property, you can also use properties defined by your source entity:
+You are not limited to using the built-in `url` property.
+You can also use properties defined by your source entity:
 <BrowserOnly>
 {() =>
 <Tabs>